brandur/sorg/content/drafts/canonical-log-lines.md

 ## Summary

-Canonical log lines are a perfect middle tier of analytics for a production stack.
-They don't make as convenient of a reference as statsd-style metrics, but are infinitely more flexible.
+Canonical log lines are a simple middle tier of analytics that can be readily implemented in any production stack.
+They don't make as convenient of a reference as prebaked statsd-style metrics dashboards, but are infinitely more flexible.
 Likewise, they don't have the sheer information density of raw log traces, but make access to information far more convenient.
-They're also a general and simple enough idea that they can be readily implemented in any technology stack.

 [1] I refer to canonical lines being tied to "requests" because web services
     are a ubiquitous type of app that many of us are working on these days, but